-http://100churchst.com/?p=548 My living room never had anything living in it.
+http://100churchst.com/?p=548 i was reading this My living room never had anything living in it.
 It had a couple of chairs, love seats, book cases and a beautiful, cherry wood buffet.
 But barely anyone saw all of that because the room was never used.
 It was wasted space.
 In the mean time, my husband and I kept moving the office around the house.
 We tried the basement, but it lacked a window and the set up in the corner felt more like punishment than a place to be productive.
 So we moved the office to a spare bedroom on the second floor.
 But then we never saw our son during his marathon Minecraft adventures.
 We just couldn’t find a spot that seemed suited for an office.
 Until…

 We decided to make our living room a room we could live in.
 We changed it to our office or den.
 I realize the decision has probably excluded us from ever achieving Good Housekeeping recognition for decor, but now we use the room daily and it’s become a congregating point for some great family projects and conversations.
 One of the reasons you’ll find us hanging out in this room so often is because we have two desks that face each other.